QuantEcon/lecture-python-advanced.myst/lectures/asset_pricing_lph.md

 In particular, we'll apply a Cauchy-Schwartz inequality to a population linear least squares regression equation that is implied by $E m R =1$.

-We'll describe how  practitioners have implemented the model using
+We'll also describe how  practitioners have implemented the model using

 * cross sections of returns on many assets
 * time series of returns on various assets